 2. Logitech MX Ergo

 The Logitech MX Ergo doesn’t win points for being a vertical mouse, since it isn’t.
 Instead, the MX Ergo wins points for its unique design.
 The first thing you’ll notice is the gigantic trackball, which lets you move the cursor with your thumb.
 Arguably more important is the metallic plate attached to the MX Ergo’s body that lets you tilt the mouse up to 20 degrees to the right.
+This makes it a semi-vertical mouse.

 The trackball and metallic plate combine for a peak ergonomic and comfortable mouse experience.
 If you’re concerned about the trackball’s speed, the Precision Mode button next to it slows the tracking to a crawl.

-If this one is a little too expensive for you, the same company also has the Logitech M570, which lacks Bluetooth and has no integrated rechargeable battery.
+If this one is a little too expensive for you, the same company also has the Logitech M575, which lacks Bluetooth and has no integrated rechargeable battery.
 You get the same comfort for a much lower price, though.
 And you could still buy rechargeable batteries and use the wireless dongle.

 3. Autley Wireless Vertical Mouse